 in loving memory of Roger Burges and Keith Bowen

 DANDELIONS IN THE WIND is my life's work...it encompasses so much of the emotion that I experienced during the sixties and seventies as a young white woman married to a young black man.
-Keith was attacked by Skinheads, left on the pavement with a severely fractured skull.
+Keith was attacked by Skinheads in the UK, left on the pavement with a severely fractured skull.
 He made what we thought was a full recovery and we moved to Canada looking for a safe place to raise our mixed-race children, but shortly after getting here he died... shockingly... unexpectedly... a complication from the head injury.
 I was five months pregnant with our third child.

 "More than three decades have not faded the image that was seared onto my soul the day of the funeral: our little girl clutching dandelions she had picked for her daddy, the October sun transforming the lowly weeds into filigree globes of silver, and her curls into a halo of gold.

 She was three.